 Smoking is cited as hazardous because the inhalation of thousands of toxic chemical contaminants can cause cancer.
 When these substances are combined in one product, as done in a cigarette or hookah, they pose a significant threat to human health.

-For asbestos-related cancers and diseases like lung cancer, asbestosis and mesothelioma, smoking can be a contributing causal factor and further affected when paired with asbestos exposure.
-Avoidance of smoking can be beneficial to health and caution should always be taken to avoid unnecessary asbestos exposure.
+For asbestos-related cancers and diseases such as lung cancer, asbestosis and mesothelioma, smoking can be a contributing causal factor when paired with asbestos exposure.
+Avoidance of smoking can be beneficial to health, and caution should always be taken to avoid unnecessary asbestos exposure.

-With over 200,000 new lung cancer diagnoses each year, understanding the causes and risk facts of this disease is an important task for the medical community.
+With more than 200,000 new lung cancer diagnoses each year, understanding the causes and risk factors of this disease is an important task for the medical community.
 Research demonstrates that there is a multiplicative effect between asbestos, smoking and lung cancer.
 This means that the damage caused by a combination of these two risk factors is greater than that caused by either smoking or asbestos exposure alone.

 One study, published in the American Journal of Respiratory and Critical Care Medicine, analyzed data sets of 456 patients who were diagnosed with lung cancer of stage I or II.
-Factoring in potential modifiers like age, race and smoking history, researchers determined a direct association between increased risks of lung cancer development among smokers who also were exposed to asbestos.
+Factoring in potential modifiers, including age, race and smoking history, researchers found a direct association between increased risks of lung cancer development and smokers also exposed to asbestos.

-Inhalation of the chemicals within cigarette smoke as the lungs face already face scarring from asbestos leads to additional respiratory complications.
-Experts suggest that as the lungs attempt to push asbestos fibers out, continuous scaring occurs when the body faces certain fiber sizes.
+Inhaling chemicals in cigarette smoke when the lungs are already facing scarring from asbestos leads to additional respiratory complications.
+Experts suggest that as the lungs attempt to push asbestos fibers out, continuous scarring occurs when the body faces certain fiber sizes.

 Wider asbestos fibers are deposited in the upper respiratory tracts more easily and also have an easier time being cleared from the body.
 Longer and thinner fibers penetrate the lower tracts and more often get lodged in the lungs.
 Exposure to nonchrysotile asbestos is more often associated with the development of lung cancer in smokers because chrysotile fibers clear from the body more effectively as a result of their longitudinal splits.
 However, cases of chrysotile asbestos are documented.